 On Wednesday, October 17, it will be legal in Canada for adults to possess, grow and consume recreational cannabis.
 The Government of Canada and the Province of Ontario have established laws in respect to the use, possession and sale of recreational cannabis.
 In Ontario, the minimum legal age for consumption and possession is 19, and it is legal to consume cannabis where smoking tobacco is allowed, subject to certain exceptions.

-In Ottawa, municipal by-laws prohibit smoking and vaping of cannabis products on City property, such as City parks, arenas, recreational centers, libraries, pools, transit stations and buses.
+In Ottawa, municipal by-laws prohibit smoking and vaping of cannabis products on City property, such as City parks, arenas, recreational centres, libraries, pools, transit stations and buses.
 Provincial legislation also prohibits the smoking and vaping of cannabis where the smoking and vaping of tobacco is prohibited, including:

 - In enclosed public places, such as inside businesses, hospitals and restaurants